gaytomycode/flask-blog/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork this repository and open a Pull Request to propose your changes.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+See the `LICENSE.md` file for full license text.